 The best thing you can do is make a complete list of everything you take.
 This includes all prescription drugs, over-the-counter medicines, and any supplements, including vitamins and herbs.
 Take this list to your doctor or pharmacist and review it with them.
 When these interactions are identified, a doctor can often make simple adjustments to your medication or supplement schedule to keep you safe.

-How Long Until You See a Real Difference?
+How Long Does It Take to See a Real Difference?

 When you start a new supplement routine, the big question is always, "When will I see results?"
 It's natural to want a quick fix, but your skin needs time to repair and rebuild from the inside out.
 Unlike creams that sit on the surface, vitamins work at a cellular level to create lasting change.
 The key is consistency.
 Sticking with your routine is what allows these powerful ingredients to do their job and give you the smoother, firmer skin you're looking for.